Ocean-Science-Analytics/DeepAcoustics/README.md

-# DeepAcoustics for Marine Mammals
+# DeepAcoustics for Marine & Terrestrial Data
 **Forked from DeepSqueak v3: Using Machine Vision to Accelerate Bioacoustics Research**

 **Links below connect to DeepSqueak documentation at the time of forking (08/02/2022)**